jenkinsci/solarized-theme-plugin/README.md

 This plugin provides Solarized (Light and Dark) themes for Jenkins.

-Learn more about the Solarized color scheme https://ethanschoonover.com/solarized[on its website].
+Learn more about the Solarized color scheme on [Ethan Schoonover's website](https://ethanschoonover.com/solarized).

 ## Usage